I Was Raised Christian: Should I Convert for My Jewish Partner?

 The desire to understand the culture of someone you love is beautiful.
 Just be careful not to load potentially unrealistic expectations onto it.
 Some people hope their interest in Judaism will lead their Jewish partner to be similarly interested in exploring faith in Jesus—and that’s not always realistic.

 Does your Jewish partner reciprocate your interest in Judaism by asking questions about Christian practices and beliefs?
 Or do they love you but prefer to leave “the J-word” out of your conversations?
 It’s awesome if you both develop an equal interest in spirituality.
-Mutual respect and appreciation are good signs; an opposite situation signals caution.
+Mutual respect and appreciation are good signs; a lack of mutuality signals caution.

 That’s not to discourage you from learning about what it means to be Jewish.
 As Jewish believers in Jesus, we love that you want to know more!
 There are many ways that you can demonstrate your sincere appreciation of Jewish heritage, values, and beliefs without converting.
 We would be happy to provide resources and tips to help you acculturate.
 “Acculturation” is a process of learning about another person’s culture and incorporating aspects of it into your own life.
 It’s different from conversion because it’s embracing and participating in someone else’s culture without necessarily replacing your own.